 The costumes were fairly simple and easy to make once the right materials have been found.
-To support the local community and to keep costs down we are recycling curtains, linens and clothing from charity shops that have the right weave, texture and colours for the period.
+To support the local community and to keep costs down we recycled curtains, linens and clothing from charity shops that had the right weave, texture and colours for the period.

-This will include some items that are not easy to create by hand, such as hats and accessories and where the right material and trimmings are hard to acquire.
+These include some items that are not easy to create by hand, such as hats and accessories and where the right material and trimmings are hard to acquire.